-- Completed application form - Official transcripts of undergraduate and graduate work - Two letters of recommendation\ - A personal essay - 120 form for international students (International students must comply with U.S. rules on international students.) - Student TOEFL scores, if applicant has not lived in the United States or an English-speaking country for at least four years (A score of 560 on the old scale or 220 on the new scale is required.)
+- Completed application form - Official transcripts of all undergraduate and graduate work; NB: a GPA of 3.0 or better is required for admission; however, those below a 3.0 GPA are encouraged to submit a supplemental GPA explanation statement, and may be considered for a single semester upon meeting with the M.A.T./M.Ed.
+Associate Director - One letter of recommendation from a professional source (supervisor, professor, or colleague) - A personal essay - I20 form for international students (International students must comply with U.S. rules on international students.) - Student TOEFL scores, if applicant has not lived in the United States or an English-speaking country for at least four years (A score of 560 on the old scale or 220 on the new scale is required.)